WebAssembly/component-model/design/mvp/CanonicalABI.md

     `backpressure.{inc,dec}` which modify the `ComponentInstance.backpressure`
     counter.
- 2. *Implicit backpressure* triggered when `Task.needs_exclusive()` is true and the `ComponentInstance.exclusive_thread` lock is already held.
+ 2. *Implicit backpressure* triggered when `Task.needs_exclusive()` is true and either the `ComponentInstance.exclusive_thread` lock is already held *or*, in a [donut wrapping] scenario, a parent's `async` function is being called by a child component's import while the parent has a non-`async` call already on the stack.
  3. *Residual backpressure* triggered by explicit or implicit backpressure having been enabled then disabled, but there still being tasks waiting to enter that need to be given the chance to start without getting starved